zilliztech/zdoc/docs/tutorials/understand-basics/autoindex-explained.md

 ## Features and benefits{#features-and-benefits}

 **AUTOINDEX** offers a significant performance advantage over open-source Milvus, achieving up to 3x QPS on specific datasets.
-You can use AUTOINDEX to create indexes on all field types that Zilliz Cloud clusters support, including [Floating Vector](./single-vector-search), [Sparse Vector](./use-sparse-vector), and [Binary Vector](./use-binary-vector).
+You can use AUTOINDEX to create indexes on all field types that Zilliz Cloud clusters support, including [Dense Vector](./use-dense-vector), [Binary Vector](./use-binary-vector), and [Binary Vector](./use-binary-vector).

 **AUTOINDEX** delivers high performance in these aspects: